 I am a Ph.D. student in mathematics at the University of Wisconsin-Madison.
+My advisor is Paul Apisa.
 I organize both the Graduate Dynamics Seminar and Gender Minorities in Math at Wisconsin (GMMAW).

 I worked towards a master's degree at The City College of New York where my research mentor was Benjamin Steinberg.
 My bachelor's degree is in computer science and philosophy from Swarthmore College.
 I worked as a backend software engineer (mostly using Rust) for several years before going back to school to pursue math.